Horse's neck: Horse's neck in popular culture

 The non-alcoholic version of the drink is referenced in at least two film noir movies from 1950: In a Lonely Place with Humphrey Bogart, in which Martha Stewart—playing the hat-check girl—states that adding a twist of lemon to ginger ale is called a "horse's neck"; and Outside the Wall, in which Dorothy Hart tells Richard Basehart the two ingredients that compose the cocktail.

 The horse's neck became popular in the wardrooms of the Royal Navy in the 1960s, displacing pink gin as the officers' preferred drink.
 An early reference to this is made in the 1957 film Yangtse Incident, in which a naval officer is shown drinking a horse's neck in 1949.
 At naval cocktail parties (CTPs), it used to be served by the mess stewards ready-mixed in glass jugs, alongside similar jugs of mixed gin and tonic, with the request "H-N or G&T, sir?"

 In the 1979 BBC TV spy thriller series Tinker, Tailor, Soldier, Spy, Alec Guinness's character (George Smiley) asks for a brandy and ginger ale in episode six.

 In the 1983 British TV series Agatha Christie's Partners in Crime based on Christie's Tommy and Tuppence mysteries, in the episode "The Crackler", Tuppence is particularly eager to try a horse's neck, and drinks several.
+When the host orders it from the bartender, he refers to it as a "G and G".